chalatz/tours/pages/info/reviews-comments-content.md

     with the beauty of the island.
 We especially enjoyed our visit to Lindos.
-We have many beautiful photos to remind us of the trip, but we would really like to visit again and spend more time next time.<br>\nThank you and Manuel again for such a wonderful day.<br>\nSincerely, George, Belton\n\n\nWe took a tour of the island of Rhodes including Lindos with Dominic.
+We have many beautiful photos to remind us of the trip, but we would really like to visit again and spend more time next time.<br>\nThank you and Manuel again for such a wonderful day.<br>\nSincerely, George, (Oct 20th) Belton\n\nWe took a tour of the island of Rhodes including Lindos with Dominic.
 He was a very knowledgeable driver who clearly has a passion for the history of the island.
 Being a native of Rhodes he shared numerous great stories about the island from a local perspective.
     We were on a cruise, so had a short time on the island.
 Leaving early in the morning meant that we missed all the crowds and were really able to soak in the atmosphere.
     We drove to several sites around the old town area then headed out to Lindos with a stop en route at a local pottery/olive oil place.
 After a walk around Lindos and a drink we headed for something to eat at a great restaurant on the sea.
-The tour lasted for around 7 hours.<br>\nMark<br>\nmkgeostar@sbcglobal.net\n\nThank
-    you Nicholas.<br>\nI will be happy to refer my friends and acquaintances to your service.
-We really enjoyed the tour.<br>\nChristine<br>\nchrisandpepe@bellaliant.net\n\nI
-    would highly recommend \"Nicholas Rhodes Private Tours\".
+The tour lasted for around 7 hours.<br>\nMark, (Oct 20th) SAN ANTONIO Texas US\n\nThank you Nicholas.<br>\nI will be happy to refer my friends and acquaintances to your service.
+We really enjoyed the tour.<br>\nChristine, (Oct 19th) Canada\n\nI would highly recommend \"Nicholas Rhodes Private Tours\".
 Michael was our driver.
 His English is very good, and he is highly intelligent and knowledgeable of everything in Rhodes.
 He made our private tour very enjoyable and informed.
 Michael showed us first the \"Best of Rhodes\" outside the old town and then to Lindos and back.
     His personality really made our trip to Rhodes very memorable.
 Again, we would highly recommend using him for your private tour.
-Their pricing is very reasonable as well.<br>\nWilliam and Mary<br>\nwjcamilli@embarqmail.com\n\nDear Nicholas,
-    We loved our driver Michael.
+Their pricing is very reasonable as well.<br>\nWilliam and Mary, (Oct 18th) Bullard Texas\n\nDear Nicholas, We loved our driver Michael.
 We were impressed by his knowledge and the way he explained the cultural facts about Rhodes.
 We loved Rhodes!
-We will be sure to recommend your tour company to our friends who come to Rhodes in the future.<br>\nThank you for a great day and please send our regards to Michael.<br>\nHerb and Fredi (Oct 16th)<br>\nhis1025@aol.com\n\nWhat a wonderful tour of Rhodes by Mike as our driver.
-We arrived by cruise ship and only had a few hours on this beautiful island. . . . and Mike did his best to give a an amazing tour.
+We will be sure to recommend your tour company to our friends who come to Rhodes in the future.<br>\nThank you for a great day and please send our regards to Michael.<br>\nHerb and Fredi (Oct 16th) Pomona New York \n\nWhat a wonderful tour of Rhodes by Mike as our driver.
+We arrived by cruise ship and only had a few hours on this beautiful island.
+    . . . and Mike did his best to give a an amazing tour.
 He picked us up at ship side and we were off!
 Mike is Very knowledgeable of Rhodes history and culture.and provided interesting dialogue We traveled through city, to countryside, ruins, beaches, and many stops along the way.
-We ended our tour in Old Town with walking and some shopping.<br>\nThank You Mike for a great day! and Thank You Nicholas for ease in reservation-excellent communication and great service!<br>\nDiane<br>\nhusakfamily14@gmail.com\n\nThe entire team was amazing.
+We ended our tour in Old Town with walking and some shopping.<br>\nThank You Mike for a great day! and Thank You Nicholas for ease in reservation-excellent communication and great service!<br>\nDiane, (Oct 16th) Vadnais Heights Minnesota USA\n\nThe entire team was amazing.
 We had a wonderful tour of the countryside and wine tasting.
 Our cruise ship had to change ports and they were able to accomodate this change with less than 14 hours notice.
     Our driver was very knowledgable and did a great job.
 We had an amazing authentic lunch at a very reasonable price.
-Thank you to Rhodes Private Tours for showing us what makes this island so special.<br>\nEileen (Oct 16th)<br>\neileenkellyjones@gmail.com>\n\nWe travel with two other couples, Nicholas handled every detail to perfection from inquiry to the completion of our day.
+Thank you to Rhodes Private Tours for showing us what makes this island so special.<br>\nEileen (Oct 16th) Cypress\n\nWe travel with two other couples, Nicholas handled every detail to perfection from inquiry to the completion of our day.
 What a blessed experience spending the day with Leana!
-We will definitle be back to enjoy this welcoming and delightful island and its people.<br>\nArden (15th Oct)<br>\nardengarden1@yahoo.com\n\nMy organisation booked a Knights of St John tour in Rhodes for October 2018.
+We will definitle be back to enjoy this welcoming and delightful island and its people.<br>\nArden (15th Oct)  Aptos CA USA\n\nMy organisation booked a Knights of St John tour in Rhodes for October 2018.
 The booking process was very easy and communication on tour content was fantastic.
 The guide for our day, Liana, was so warm, friendly, knowledgeable and generous with our group.
 The tour was organised impeccably and Rhodes Private tours clearly were eager to ensure that the tour contained everything our organisation was wanting to see.
 They checked with us constantly that we were happy and they altered and added things on the go if we showed interest in certain areas over others.
 We were all blown away by the knowledge and professionalism of our guide and on a personal note, we all warmed to Liana so much- she really brought heart and soul to the tour, helping us to understand culture, and an element of spiritual belief of the area as well as throughout history.
 We all highly recommend Rhodes Private Tours and Liana as a perfect Rhodes guide.
-Thank you.<br>\nBelinda (14th Oct)<br>\n<span class=\"break\">Belinda.Thorne@stjohnambulance.com.au</span>\n\nFrom
-    the first email to our good byes, our experience was one of the most memorable we have ever had.
+Thank you.<br>\nBelinda (14th Oct) Australia\n\nFrom the first email to our good byes, our experience was one of the most memorable we have ever had.
 Nicholas responded quickly and we tailored a personal itinerary that included a tour of the entire island.
 Stergos, our guide, was simply wonderful,